How To Perform Regular WordPress Backup

 If you however decide to make changes to what is backed up, note that you can expand each section by clicking the dotted lines.

-After, clicking Backup Now, you would see a backup progress report indicating the backup has started.
+After, clicking Backup Now, you will see a backup progress report indicating the backup has started.
 Depending on the size of your website, this might take a while.

-When the backup completes, you would see a message in the “Last log report” like the one below.
+When the backup completes, you will see a message in the “Last log report” like the one below.

 That’s it.
 Your backup is complete!